 See the footage, below.

-How obscure LA punks Fear ended up playing on Saturday Night Live in the first place is a tale for the ages and, on top of that, their performance is just as insane as the reason they ended up on that very stage.
+How obscure LA punks Fear ended up playing on Saturday Night Live in the first place is a tale for the ages and, on top of that, their performance is just as insane as the reason they ended up on that very stage—it proves that while music is all well and good, punks are a different beast.
 The band fronted by Lee Ving, who remains the only constant member of the group today, enjoyed a chance encounter with film director Penelope Spheeris while sticking gig advertisements to telephone poles in Los Angeles.
 Spheeris, who asked Ving if his band wanted to be in a documentary about the LA punk scene, would later appear in The Decline of Western Civilization and kickstart Fear’s rise to the top.

 While the film didn’t become a huge hit in the mainstream, it did catch the attention of comedian, actor, singer and all-round SNL legend John Belushi who became fascinated by Fear.
 After becoming so enamoured by the band, Belushi went out of his way to see the group perform live multiple times in varying different dive bars before ultimately reaching out with a collaboration proposal.